-Once this is in place, you can easily initiate a process of continuous improvement because, as your production tool is instrumented, your decision-making based on observations will be automatically measured in near real-time.
+Once this is in place, you can easily initiate a process of continuous improvement.
+Indeed, as your production tool is instrumented, your decision-making based on observations will be automatically measured in near real-time.
 You will observe the effects of your settings.
-You finally make a step into the predictive maintenance.
+You finally make a step into predictive maintenance.

 The dashboard and alerts are just the tip of the iceberg and the simplest part to put in place.
 The most important thing is the collection and centralization of data.
 Without this vital element, your dashboards will remain empty of data or meaningless.
 Do not underestimate this part at the risk of having useless indicators.

-At this stage, you will not only have a factual and precise supervision of your production but you will be able to optimize your processes.
+At this stage, you will not only have factual and precise supervision of your production, but you will be able to optimize your processes.
 You will have a digital twin on hand.

 To do this, it is important to capture exogenous data to your production tool, such as the hygrometry or the ambient temperature of your factory.
 These factors outside your production lines can affect the quality of your products or the operation of your tools.